jamesmcdonald112/dev-journal/Next Project Setup.md

 ### Continuous Integration Pipelines with Biome
 For this pipeline, Biome will not write changes, it only fails if issues exist, so your pipeline can stop bad code from merging.
+This code will be used in a .github/workflows/ yml file.

 Example in a GitHub Action:
 ```yaml